-The 4-Day Inca Trail is the most popular hike that ends in Machu Picchu as you get to follow the same path and stone steps that the Inca royalty used to arrive to their sacred city.
+The 4-Day Inca Trail Tour is the most popular hike that ends in Machu Picchu as you get to follow the same path and stone steps that the Inca royalty used to arrive to their sacred city.
 However, this hike requires having a permit and they generally sell out very fast.
 There are only 500 permits available per day and they are for both hikers and tour operator staff (guides, chefs, porters).
-Currently, 2018 Inca Trail permits are scheduled to be activated in October 2017.
-That means that you should book your hike ASAP so that we have all of your information and can get your permits as soon as they become available!
+2018 Inca Trail permits are now on sale which means that you should book your hike ASAP before permits sell out!

 |Perfect for:||Everyone who wants to experience this world famous hike.
 Especially good for history lovers, as the trail offers many historical ruins.|